woj-tek/petozoltan.github.io/_posts/2016-08-24-clean-code-introduction.md

 No numeric rules

-- Only the 'single' rule
+- Only one numeric rule: it does 1 thing.
-- Simplicity
+- 'Simple' instead of 'small'.

 No boilerplate code templates